zotero/publications/README.md

 Whether to use citation style instead of templated item rendering.
 Default: false

+**showBranding**
+Whether to display minimalisic Zotero branding
+Default: true

+**useHistory**
+Whether to store currently opened item (details pane) in the url fragment identifier.
+If used and fragment is present in the url, matching item will be opened scrolled to when page has first loaded.
+Default: true

 **expand**
 Only applicable if grouping is enable, pre-expands selected groups.
 Can be an array of group names (type names if grouping by type and collection names if grouping by top-level collections), e.g. `['book', 'journalArticle']` or a keyword 'all'.
 Default: 'all'